Mick1406/DS_Take_Home_Challenges/README.md

 # DS_Take_Home_Challenges
 This repo contains the solutions to a few Data Science take home challenges I did for practice.
-Those are a bit easier than real-life challenge though.
+Those are a bit easier than the typical take home challenges I got from most companies I applied to though.
 <br>

 ## Take home challenges